mitch101/Rails-3-Starter-Kit/README.markdown

-# Setup the perfect ruby on rails rpp from scratch
+# Get Setup for Ruby on Rails from Scratch

 ## Assumptions